 Teenagers being who they are and knowing everything it was a pity to see many don’t even really know about our industry or maybe “care” is the word I am looking for..

-I noticed most of the kids making a beeline straight to the known Universities for known professional qualifications such as Engineering, Medicine etc, and to Colleges offering Diplomas in Marketing, Advertising, Fashion etc..
-“Known” being the keyword here..
+I noticed most of the kids making a beeline straight to the “known” Universities to find out more about the “known” and “expected” professional qualifications such as Engineering, Medicine etc, and to Colleges offering Diplomas in Marketing, Advertising, Fashion etc..
+“Known” and “expected” being the keywords here..

 Technology also seems to play a part in it because to a teenager “Shipping” is a short form for “Relationship”..